Engineers have figured out how to charge electric car batteries in 10 minutes

 That could soon change: Penn State engineers have just figured out how to charge car batteries in 10 minutes for 200-300 miles of driving.
 “Fast charging is the key to enabling widespread introduction of electric vehicles,” says Chao-Yang Wang, who published his team’s work in Joule.

 The secret is heat.
 Previously, charging times were limited because lithium-ion batteries were degrading when charged at typical outdoor temperatures.
-The culprit was lithium-plating, which is when deposits form on anode surfaces when batteries are charged at under 50 degrees Celsius.
+The culprit was lithium plating, which is when deposits form on anode surfaces when batteries are charged at under 50 degrees Celsius.
 The plating shortens battery life.
-Wang’s team dodged this by charging batteries at various temperatures from 20-60 degrees Celsius.
+Wang’s team dodged this by charging batteries at various temperatures from 20 to 60 degrees Celsius.
 They found that with a 60-degree Celsius heat boost, batteries could recharge 2,500 times with no lithium plating.
 (At 20 degrees Celsius, batteries recharged a measly 60 times.)

 This is an 80% plummet in charge time over most of the batteries currently on the market, which need around 50 minutes—just long enough to make many of us really late.